StrataFoundation/strata/packages/docs/docs/learn/fair_launch.md

 ## The Bonding Curve Fair Launch

 The goal is to disencentivize bots while still retaining the property that getting into the bonding curve early is ideal.
-We do this is with a gradually steepening bonding curve.
+We do this with a gradually steepening bonding curve.

 A property of bonding curves is that the area under the price vs supply curve is always equal to the amount of money in the reserves.
 To get a better understanding of how bonding curves work, read [Bonding Curves](./bonding_curves) and [Advanced Bonding Curves](./advanced_bonding_curves)